apache/infrastructure-website/content/pages/account-mgmt.md

   - Your username.
   - The fact that you have tried a self-service password reset, and why it didn't work.
 (Was the mail received?
 Did you decrypt it successfully?)
   - Why you need to regain access to your Apache account -- e.g., if it is to work on a <a href="https://www.apache.org/foundation/" target="_blank">foundation project</a>, name that project; or if you are a <a href="https://www.apache.org/foundation/members" target="_blank">foundation member</a>, state that.
-  - Whether you have SSH access to <code>minotaur.apache.org</code> or to a PMC jail/zone/VM via public-key authentication.
+  - Whether you have SFTP access to <code>home.apache.org</code> or SSH access to a project VM via public-key authentication.
-  - Whether you ever set up OPIE on any `*.apache.org` box.
+  - Whether you ever set up Orthrus/OPIE on any `*.apache.org` box.
 (This is only applicable to people who had root permissions on PMC VMs.)
   - Whether you have access to the private part of a PGP key associated with your Apache account.
   - Whether the contact information on your ICLA is valid.
   - For (<a href="https://www.apache.org/foundation/members" target="_blank">ASF Members</a> only, whether the contact information in your `members.txt` entry is valid.
   - Whether you are able to send a new ICLA, with the same signature as your original one, which specifies new contact information.
-  - Whether there is any other way in which we (infra) might satisfy ourselves that you are the legitimate owner of that account.
+  - Whether there is any other way in which we (Infra) might satisfy ourselves that you are the legitimate owner of that account.

 **Note**: please do not ask other ASF committers or Members to email root@ to vouch for you.

-### Two Factor Authentication
+### Multi Factor Authentication
-Infra provides two-factor authentication (2FA) for account logins via the <a href="https://oauth.apache.org" target="_blank">Apache OAuth System</a>.
-You can opt to enable it, however, **note** that, if you enable @FA, you cannot later disable it.

-The documentation for ASF 2FA is <a href="https://oauth.apache.org/api.html" target="_blank">here</a>.
+Infra will soon provide multi-factor authentication (MFA) for account logins.
+Documentation related to setting up and using multi-factor authentication will be provided here when the service is ready.

-**Note**: If you are using GitHub, you must also use GitHub's 2FA, which is separate from the Apache 2FA.
-If you are having trouble logging in to GitHub (or some other service) or to Apache, make sure you are using the correct entries for the 2FA in question.
+**Note**: If you are using GitHub, you must also use GitHub's MFA, which is separate from the Apache MFA.
+If you are having trouble logging in to GitHub (or some other service) or to Apache, make sure you are using the correct entries for the MFA in question.

 ## Account removal
 Occasionally we need to remove an account - either by request or because the committer is deceased or, in rare cases, because the ASF is forcibly removing the committer.